About

 SIU Master's Fellow

-Sofy is a masters student studying the biodiversity patterns of amphibians in Costa Rica (where she is from) and in Peru.
-Sofy completed her Licenciatura degree in Zoology at the University of Costa Rica where she worked with Dr. Fernando Soley-Guarda and Dr. Jennifer Stynoski studying the space use patterns and visual acuity of the strawberry poison frog (Oophaga pumilio).
-In her spare time, Sofy loves to explore, whether it be the cloud forests of Costa Rica or walking around her neighborhood in Carbondale.
-She also loves good coffee, watching movies, and reading books.
+Sofy is a master's student from Costa Rica, currently studying the phylogeography of widespread poison frog species across the Amazon basin.
+Her research focuses on understanding the distribution and evolutionary patterns of three diverse poison frog species.
+Sofy completed her Licenciatura degree in Zoology at the University of Costa Rica where she worked with Dr. Fernando Soley-Guarda studying visual navigation of the strawberry poison frog (Oophaga pumilio) in their natural tropical forest environment.
+In her spare time, Sofy loves to explore nature and hike.
+She also loves good coffee, yoga, board games, reading books and watch the stars in the night sky.

 BreAnn is broadly interested in research regarding dendrobatid life histories, including how behavior, genetic, and environmental factors lead to speciation events.
 She is an alumnus of SIU after attaining her undergraduate degree in zoology with a focus on herpetology and conservation.
 She then obtained her master’s degree from East Carolina University working with Dr. Kyle Summers identifying differentially expressed genes in the brains of begging Ranitomeya imitator and Ranitomeya variabilis tadpoles to pinpoint the mechanisms underlying the evolution of begging behavior and parent-offspring interactions.
 Her love of dendrobatids and her master’s lab brought her back to SIU to work with Dr. Jason Brown investigating speciation mechanisms in Ameerega poison frogs.